Toggle: English / Spanish

 - Blood in the stool

-Symptoms often occur during the first few years of life, but they may not start until adulthood.
+Symptoms often occur during the first few years of life.
+However, they may not start until adulthood.

 You may have the following tests:

 You may need surgery to remove the diverticulum if bleeding develops.
-The segment of small intestine that contains the diverticulum is surgically removed.
+The segment of small intestine that contains the diverticulum is taken out.
 The ends of the intestine are sewn back together.

-You may need iron replacement to correct anemia.
-If you have a lot of bleeding, you may need a blood transfusion.
+You may need to take iron supplements to treat anemia.
+You may need a blood transfusion if you have a lot of bleeding,

 - Excess bleeding (hemorrhage) from the diverticulum